istevenfung/iPhotoAlbum/Terms_and_Privacy.md

-The main function of this app is to backup photos and videos from iDevice to Mac and keep the photo album
+The main function of this app is prepare backup list for photos album from iDevice.

 【Privacy Policy】